LimiFrog/LimiFrog-SW/ReadMe.txt

 			-- stlink_udev_rule
 			   # Reference udev rules when using the ST-Link/V2 under Linux

+	-- micropython
+	    # Pointers to using MicroPython on LimiFrog.
+Actual MicroPython source code and
+              sample libraries are available from other repos, see information in this folder

 	-- Licenses.txt
 	    # Licensing information for provided software